WELCOME TO LITERACY AND BASIC SKILLS

 Participate in online sessions led by an Instructor, via Zoom

-Must have a laptop or desktop computer for computer training and Basic Food Safety training
+Must have a wired or wireless mouse for Basic Food Safety training

 Dixon Hall believes in a learner-centred approach – it is the learner who decides how and what they learn.
 Our trained instructors work with learners in a small group to help them find the best way to learn.
 We will give you an assessment to see what you already know and work with you to develop a learning plan, create lesson plans and learning activities to suit your interests and goals.